raw-lab/cerberus/README.md

 ### GAGE / PathView

-After processing the HMM files Cerberus calculates a KO (KEGG Orthology) counts table from KEGG/FOAM for processing through GAGE and PathView.
+After processing the HMM files, Cerberus calculates a KO (KEGG Orthology) counts table from KEGG/FOAM for processing through GAGE and PathView.
 GAGE is recommended for pathway enrichment followed by PathView for visualize the metabolic pathways.
-A "class" file is required through the --class option to run this analysis.
+A "class" file is required through the ```--class``` option to run this analysis.

+> [!Tip]
-As we are unsure which comparisons you want to make thus you have to make a class.tsv so the code will know the comparisons you want to make.
+> As we are unsure which comparisons you want to make thus, you have to make a class.tsv so the code will know the comparisons you want to make.

 #### For example (class.tsv):
 | Sample  |   Class      |